Effective date: December 28, 2018

 - Any party linked with you or your business’s product or service;

-- Companies we have a joint venture or agreement to co-operate with;
+- Companies we have a joint venture or agreement with;

 - Organizations that introduce you to us;

 - Companies you ask us to share your data with.

 In addition, we may share non-personal (anonymized) information, such as aggregate data and Usage Information with other third parties.